Matanbenami12/Identify_small_objects_SSD/Steps/Step3_Generate_TFRecord/README.md

 Once you've done all of this,we're going to cover how we can create the required TFRecord files from this data.
-Now, just grab the files generate_tfrecord.py and the utils directory.
+Now, just grab the files generate_tfrecord.py from here https://blog.roboflow.com/create-tfrecord/ and the utils directory.
 The only modification that you will need to make here is in the class_text_to_int function and , patch of csv_input,Path to output TFRecord ,Path to images .
 You need to change this to your specific class.
 In our case, we just have ONE class and Path.

 # Path: